inscapist/EVA/README.md

 3. run `ip a` to show ip addr.
 4. now you can access via ssh (this is optional, of course).
 5. run `sudo su`.
+6. run `party`.
+Enter your LUKS passphrase.
-6. run `party` and `flaky`.
+7. run `flaky`.
-7. go take a nap.
+8. go take a nap.
 It is gonna take awhile.
+9. reboot!

+## First boot
+1. run `nmtui` to setup your wifi
+2. run `passwd` to change your password
+3. run `Hyprland`

 ## Setting up a new machine